 W. Mondale Robinson is the mayor of Enfield, Halifax County, North Carolina, a position he was elected to in May 2022, winning 76 percent of the vote.
 He is the Founding Principal of Black Male Voters Project, which works to increase Black men’s participation in electoral politics, and the former political director of Democracy for America, the progressive political action committee founded by Howard Dean, former Chair of the Democratic National Committee and before that Vermont Governor.

-Celina Culver is the Eastern Kentucky field organizer at Showing Up for Racial Justice (SURG), where she is building a local organization called the Kentucky People’s Union in Ashland, Boyd County, Kentucky.
-Prior to SURG, Celina organized with Voice of Westmoreland and Pennsylvania United, a multiracial, grassroots member-led organization building power throughout Western Pennsylvania.
+Celina Culver is the Eastern Kentucky field organizer at Showing Up for Racial Justice (SURJ), where she is building a local organization called the Kentucky People’s Union in Ashland, Boyd County, Kentucky.
+Prior to SURJ, Celina organized with Voice of Westmoreland and Pennsylvania United, a multiracial, grassroots member-led organization building power throughout Western Pennsylvania.